Devotions

 5. Romantic Orientation

-Therefore, the church needs to remember that when talking about same-sex marriage we are not talking only about the first one the list but all five!
-A much better term would be equal marriage (where equal means equality for all) where people have the right to marry no matter what their sex assigned at birth, biological sex, gender, sexuality, or orientation!
+Therefore, the church needs to remember that when talking about same-sex marriage we are not talking only about the first one on the list but all five!
+A much better term would be equal marriage (where equal means equality for all) where people have the right to marry no matter what their sex assigned at birth, biological sex, gender, sexuality, or romantic orientation!

 Pray